Shylke/settings-tag/README.md

 `{settings;plugins.moderation.filters.emoji.sanction.tickets}` = tells you if the `Sanction Ticket Channels` option is toggled on (`true`).

-`{settings;plugins.moderation.filters.emoji.threshold}` = gives you the threshold needed to trigger the filter.
+`{settings;plugins.moderation.filters.emoji.threshold}` = gives you the threshold number needed to trigger the filter.
 </details>